 The other key piece of the government's approach to localism is the National Planning Policy Framework [NPPF].
-The current NPPF must be taken into account in preparing all development plans - including NDP's - and is a material consideration in planning decisions.
-The current edition of the NPPF is dated July 2021.
+The NPPF must be taken into account in preparing all development plans - including NDP's - and is a material consideration in planning decisions.
+This Plan has been written with regard to the NPPF 2021.